flugg/laravel-responder/README.md

 }
 ```

-***
-_Laravel currently has no built-in support for cursors and so there is no data type you can send in to automatically parse cursors.
-However, this will probably be possible in a future release._
-***

 #### Setting Paginator On Response

-Instead of sending in a paginator as data, you may set the data and paginator seperately, like you traditionally would with Fractal.
-The `paginator` method expects an instance of `League\Fractal\Pagination\IlluminatePaginatorAdapter`:
+Instead of sending a paginator as data, you may set the data and paginator seperately, like you traditionally would with Fractal.
+You can manually set a paginator using the `paginator` method, which expects an instance of `League\Fractal\Pagination\IlluminatePaginatorAdapter`:

 ```php
 $paginator = Product::paginate();